razzius/fish-functions/README.md

 Move the latest download to destination directory, which is the current directory if none is specified.

-Recommended abbreviation: `abbr -a mvl move-last-download`.
+Recommended abbreviation: `abbr-add mvl move-last-download`

 ### `remove <target>` [(source)](functions/remove.fish)